darahea/joule_extensibility/tutorials/weather/step3/index.md

   placeid: <? lookup_result.body.location.placeId[0] ?>
   postalCode: <? postalCode ?>
 ```
+1. Create a folder `functions` in the `weather` capability.
+2. Create a file `lookup_location.yaml` in the `functions` folder of the `weather` capability.
+3. Copy the code above into the file and see the explanation for the helper function below.

 The `lookup_location` dialog helper function will be used to look up the city entered by the user to a `placeid`, which is required for querying the weather information.
 A `city` parameter is required for this dialog function.
 In the actions of the dialog function, the GET call to the following endpoint should be performed by using the `WeatherService` system alias: